Programming with PsychoPy, 3 Programming lists and control structures

 Note that what we really did was making a list of lists.
 The last line shows us the result.

-In PsychoPy, you can use control statements to alter the sequence of your program.
+In Python, you can use control statements to alter the sequence of your program.
 This is necessary to make your program flexible.
 In the following paragraphs, three types of control statements will be discussed: for, while and if else.

 In Python, blocks of instructions that belong together are formed by indentation level.
 There are no begin or end keywords to show where the block begins or ends.
-The computer will simply count the number of spaces at the start of the line to know where the block begins or ends.
+The computer will simply count the number of spaces or tabs at the start of the line to know where the block begins or ends.

 For looping over a list, it is easiest to use the for statement.
 It nicely iterates over the elements